airoa-org/robot_data_autouploader/README.md

 ## Configuration

-The system is configured via a YAML file (e.g., `configs/config.yaml` or `testing/config-minio.yaml`).
+The system is configured via a YAML file (e.g., `testing/config-minio.yaml`).
 Below is a comprehensive list of all available configuration options:

 ### Daemon Settings (`daemon`)